leverh/react-bookhub-app/README.md

     - Add a new Config Var named `DATABASE_URL`.
     - For its value, paste the database URL from ElephantSQL.

-Before migration can take please, I needed to ensure the project is set up correctly to communicate with the ElephantSQL database.
+Before migration can take place, I needed to ensure the project is set up correctly to communicate with the ElephantSQL database.
 This process includes migrating data, setting environment variables, and validating the setup.
 Here's a detailed guide:

 ### 1. Installing Required Packages: